boatmeme/grails-unshorten/README.md

 _Defaults to 1000 milliseconds_

 >_If you're returning many Unshortened urls with a status of 'TIMED\_OUT' you may try increasing this setting_
+***
+### unshorten.ajax.forward.html
+Optional map containing an `action` and `controller` to forward an AJAX request after the plugin's `/unshorten/ajax?format=html` action has finished processing.

+Setting this property allows you to override the default HTML display.
+You will receive a java.util.Map assigned to the `request.unshortenResponse` variable to the response containing the data you may use in the response.

+Example action in your own MyCustomController.groovy:

+    def ajaxHtmlTemplate = {
+        def results = request.unshortenResponse

+        for(e in results.data)
+            e.enrichedData = "ENRICHED_FOR_HTML"

+        [unshortenResponse: results]
+    }

+***
+### unshorten.ajax.forward.json
+Optional map containing an `action` and `controller` to forward an AJAX request after the plugin's `/unshorten/ajax?format=json` action has finished processing.

+Setting this property allows you to augment/enrich the JSON data before it is returned to the caller in the response.

+You will receive a String assigned to the `request.unshortenResponse` variable containing the JSON data you may use in the response.
+If you wish to work with it as JSON, you must parse it first.

+Example action in your own MyCustomController.groovy:

+    def ajaxJsonTemplate = {
+        def results = JSON.parse(request.unshortenResponse)

+        for(e in results.data)
+            e.enrichedData = "ENRICHED_FOR_JSON"

+        render results as JSON
+    }

+***
+### unshorten.ajax.forward.xml
+Optional map containing an `action` and `controller` to forward an AJAX request after the plugin's `/unshorten/ajax?format=xml` action has finished processing.

+Setting this property allows you to augment/enrich the XML data before it is returned to the caller in the response.

+You will receive a String assigned to the `request.unshortenResponse` variable containing the XML data you may use in the response.
+If you wish to work with it as XML, you must parse it first.

+Example action in your own MyCustomController.groovy:

+    def ajaxXmlTemplate = {
+        def results = new XmlParser().parseText(request.unshortenResponse)

+        results.data.entry.each { e ->
+            e.appendNode("enrrichedData","ENRICHED_FOR_XML")
+        }

+        def writer = new StringWriter()
+        new XmlNodePrinter(new PrintWriter(writer)).print(results)
+        def result = writer.toString()

+        render(text: result, contentType:"text/xml", encoding:"UTF-8")
+    }
 # UnshortenService

 ## Services